lorin/booknotes/Systemantics.md

 Whitehead's variation: knowledge does not keep any better than fish

-Rate-of-decay theorem: the most urgently needed information decays fastests
+Rate-of-decay theorem: the most urgently needed information decays fastest

 Law of interconvertibility: one system's garbage is another system's precious raw material

 inaccessibility theorem:

 - the information you have is not the information you want
 - the information you want is not the information you need
-- the information you need is not the informatino you can obtain
+- the information you need is not the information you can obtain

 Rule of thumb for missing information:
 - don't bother to look for it. you won't find it.